intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 ## Formal Liaison Relationships

-A formal liaison relationship is established when it is mutually agreeable and required for some specific purposes, as viewed by the other organization, the IAB, and the IETF participants conducting the work.
+A formal liaison relationship is established when it is mutually agreeable and required for some specific purpose, as viewed by the other organization, the IAB, and the IETF participants conducting the work.

 The purpose includes two aspects:

 a) There is an overlap in work between one or more groups in each organization that requires close collaboration.
-   This might include situation where one group in one organization has a dependency on a document produced in the other organization and requests in-depth support or would like to feedback new requirements.
-However note that the agreeded need for close callobaration is a pre-condition for establishing a formal liaison relationship but does automatically require the establishment of a formal liaison relationship as long as as there are no other formal or process barriers that are hindering the collaboration.
+   This might include situations where one group in one organization has a dependency on a document produced in the other organization and requests in-depth support or would like to feedback new requirements.
+However note that the agreed need for close collaboration is a pre-condition for establishing a formal liaison relationship but does automatically require the establishment of a formal liaison relationship if there are no other formal or process barriers that are hindering the collaboration.
-   Generally informal collaboration is prefered and even formal communication in form of liaison statements, if needed, can be used without establishing a formal liaison relationship.
+   Generally informal collaboration is preferred.
+Even formal communication in the form of liaison statements, if needed, can be used without establishing a formal liaison relationship.

 b) There are formal requirements or other process barriers that hinders informal collaboration.
-This might also includes the case where informal collaboration works well on group-level but the volume and tightly-coupled nature of interactions might make a more formal structure beneficial.
+This might also include the case in which informal collaboration works well on group-level, but the volume and tightly-coupled nature of interactions might make a more formal structure beneficial.
 However, this case could also be addressed with other kinds of IAB structures and might therefore not automatically require a formal liaison relationship with a liaison manager.
 Further note, that there are no processes in the IETF that require a formal liaison relationship.
-In otherwords, having a formal liaison relationship does not give the input or praticiation from the peer organization any different standing or weight than any other individual contribution.
+In other words, having a formal liaison relationship does not give the input or participation from the peer organization any different standing or weight than any other individual contribution.
 However, there might be formal requirements from the peer organization to enable collaboration within the peer organization's processes.
 Such potential formal requirements include the need for a formal liaison relationship: